 If the City is holding a revenue neutral rate hearing, the budget timeline for adoption of the final budget has been adjusted to on or before September 20th.
-The City was not required to hold a revenue neutral rate hearing for this year.
+The City did hold a revenue neutral rate hearing for this year.